-DDC expects to begin providing drone delivery services under the Agreement in Q1 2020, after deployment of the client site infrastructure is completed.
+DDC expects to begin deployment of client infrastructure in Q2 2020.
 In consideration for the drone delivery services platform that DDC will provide to Vision, Vision will pay DDC a monthly fee for each drone route.
 Vision will also allow DDC to showcase its services platform on the Vision sites so that DDC and Air Canada Cargo may promote drone delivery services.
 The services will be provided by DDC for an initial term of twelve months, with additional successive one year terms to follow unless the Agreement is formally terminated.

-On October 23, 2019, again with the assistance of Air Canada Cargo, the Company it had entered into a commercial agreement dated October 22, 2019 (the "Agreement") with DSV Air & Sea Inc. Canada ("DSV"), the Canadian arm of the global transport and logistics company DSV Panalpina A/S, to deploy DDC's drone delivery platform for the use of DSV commencing at its new head office and warehouse in Milton, Ontario.
+On October 23, 2019, again with the assistance of Air Canada Cargo, the Company had entered into a commercial agreement dated October 22, 2019 (the "Agreement") with DSV Air & Sea Inc. Canada ("DSV"), the Canadian arm of the global transport and logistics company DSV Panalpina A/S, to deploy DDC's drone delivery platform for the use of DSV commencing at its new head office and warehouse in Milton, Ontario.